semantic-release/commit-analyzer/README.md

 #### Specific commit properties

-The properties to set in the rules will depends on the commit style choosen.
+The properties to set in the rules will depends on the commit style chosen.
 For example [conventional-changelog-angular](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-angular/index.js#L9-L13) use the commit properties `type`, `scope` and `subject` but [conventional-changelog-eslint](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-eslint/index.js#L9-L12) uses `tag` and `message`.

 For example with `eslint` preset:
 ```json